 - Weakness in the muscles or shakiness

 - Rebound insomnia

 In the most severe cases, withdrawal symptoms will consist of hallucinations, seizures, or delirium.
 Rebound symptoms may also occur.
 These are reemerging signs that Sonata was used to treat and appear much more severely.
 Insomnia may return much worse than before the user started using the medication.

-Anyone that is going through withdrawal symptoms must undergo medical detox.
+Anyone that is going through withdrawal symptoms must undergo NCBI.
 If there are compounding factors, such as long-term Sonata addiction, mental health concerns, or polysubstance abuse, the safest and most efficient way to stop using Sonata will be in detox.

 During this time, clinicians and doctors will place the client on a tapering schedule that slowly takes them off Sonata.
 By doing so, it reduces withdrawal symptoms and makes the process as comfortable as possible.